shugaoye/openbb-hka/README.md

 | Designed by domain experts for specific workflows       | General-purpose analytical workspace    |

 ## Environment Setup

+Before running `openbb-hka` as a backend application, you need to configure the required data source API keys and environment variables.

 ### API Key Setup